MikeHopley/ftl-ships-strategy/index.md

 Later on, with fully-trained weapons crew, you do not need to delay firing the Glaive against enemies with cloaking: it can hit them exactly as they enter cloak.
 Practise your weapons or hacking timing against non-cloaking enemies.
 Similarly, a pre-ignited Glaive can fire immediately against cloaking enemies (notably shieldless auto-scouts).

-Watch out for Mantis Interceptors (including pirates), because you can’t hit both shields and weapons.
+Watch out for *Pirate* Mantis Interceptors, because you can’t hit both shields and weapons.
 Consider this when a fight is optional.

 Sector 1 distress beacons are worth visiting, but guaranteed fights are better.
 You have blue options from cloaking (okay, good once upgraded) and the Glaive Beam (weak).
 Note that Long-Ranged Scanners effectively decrease the value of unmarked beacons.

 ### Hard-mode trickery

-On Hard mode specifically, enemy targeting can be manipulated to reduce the chance that your weapons or cloaking get hit.
+On Hard specifically, enemy targeting can be manipulated to reduce the chance that your weapons or cloaking get hit.

-Run the weapons crew to sensors to watch weapons charge; they take 2.5 seconds to get there.
+Run the weapons crew to sensors to watch weapons charge.
 Depower your Glaive when the charge bar is full, then repower when the charge bar resets.
 This [drastically reduces](https://www.reddit.com/r/ftlgame/comments/7q5ko0/optimal_strategy_for_early_game_stealth_b_runs/) the chance of weapons being targeted, from 31.5% to 6.5%.

-Consider walking your engines Zoltan around the ship for timing the sensors dash.
-This can matter more than you might expect.
-For example, against an unmanned Heavy Laser and Small Bomb, perfect timing will let your Glaive finish firing before the Bomb detonates.

 Note that you can’t use the sensors trick in a nebula!
 This is another reason to avoid them.
 Also consider that a drone hit into sensors effectively makes enemy weapons more dangerous.

-Without sensor information, it’s possible to time at least some enemy weapons purely with crew movement and weapon animation.
-You’ll need the Glaive offline a few frames longer, but you can man weapons the whole time.
-The manning bonus also speeds up weapon *drain*, so move the weapons crew while it’s offline.

 Venting below 50% oxygen makes enemies less likely to target cloaking.
 It also reduces the chance of weapons being targeted to 14.8%, but that’s only relevant if you can’t toggle the weapons power.
 Venting also has some risks, for example if your O2 gets hacked.